 Ask Yourself These 19 Questions If You Are Unsure In A Relationship

 Jokes aside, feeling unsure in a long-term relationship can affect both of you negatively.
-While it’s normal to feel uncertain at the beginning of a relationship, having persistent doubts after you’ve been dating for a while will end up giving you sleepless nights.
+While it’s normal to feel unsure at the beginning of a relationship, having persistent doubts after you’ve been dating for a while will end up giving you sleepless nights.

 1. “Am I happy?”

 Starting off with the big one, ask yourself if you’re happy.
 Not with where you are in your career (nobody’s happy with that) but with your relationship.
-Ask yourself questions like “Does the relationship make me happy?”
-“Do I feel happy when I see my partner?”
-“Do I experience pure joy?”
+Ask yourself questions like, “Does the relationship make me happy?”
+“Do I feel happy when I see my partner?”, “Do I experience pure joy?”
 Okay, maybe not that last one, unless you want an existential episode in the middle of the day.

+It’s also important to note that happiness is subjective.
+What works for you in your relationship may not work for someone else, so it’s best to not look at what others around you are doing.
 Perhaps the most important question you can ask yourself when you are unsure of a relationship is how it makes you feel.
 At the very least, it’ll get the ball rolling for the questions that follow.

 2. “Am I tolerating something about my partner?”